 Proofreading is usually the last step in your editing process before publication.

-A style guide is a detailed description of how your manuscript should be formatted, special words spelled, and exceptions to generally-accepted English rules.
+A style guide is a detailed description of how your manuscript should be formatted, special words spelled, and exceptions to generally-accepted English rules of grammar and punctuation.
 In general, you’ll need to provide your chosen style guide if you want a special one used.